This article is from NOLO

 - services; or

-- a promise to contribute money, property, or services in the future.
+- a legally binding promise to contribute money, property, or services in the future.

-Whatever you contribute - money, property, or services - becomes the property of the SMLLC.
+Whatever is contributed - money, property, or services - becomes the property of the LLC.

 An initial capital contribution is commonly seen as being given in exchange for membership in an LLC.
 However, while not typical, a person could contribute something to a company without being given membership, and a person could also be given membership without making any contribution.